 For some developers, Riemann's native feature set might seem somewhat limited.
 For example, there's not a lot of room for customization within the dashboard.
 However, Riemann can integrate with a range of external tools that are more customizable.

 Another open source monitoring tool that's lesser-known, but worth a look, is cAdvisor.
 Short for Container Advisor, it was one of the open source monitoring tools purpose-built for containerized applications.
 While it won't monitor other types of cloud apps, cAdvisor runs as a container itself, so users just need to spin up a new container to deploy it.

 CAdvisor provides a browser-based graphical interface for data visualization, and developers can configure the tool via a command line.
 Compared to some commercial cloud monitoring tools, cAdvisor features might seem relatively basic; however, as one of the only open source monitoring tools built specifically for containers, it's worth a look for teams that use Docker to host apps in the cloud.

-Some enterprises will already be familiar with Elasticsearch, an open source tool to search through large volumes of data.
+Some enterprises will already be familiar with ElasticSearch, an open source tool used to search through large volumes data.

 When used alongside other monitoring tools, Elasticsearch is essentially an open source alternative to Splunk.
 That's not to say Elasticsearch can be a full replacement for Splunk, but in some cases, it is a viable and less costly alternative.